redhat-iot/iot-assettracking-demo/README.md

 To enable the OpenShift environment, we’ll be using CDK 3.0 (Red Hat Container Development Kit) that uses Minishift, a single-user version of OpenShift (OCP v3.5).
 Once OpenShift is running, you can use a web console from your browser or work from the command line with the oc command to interact with the IoT demo.

-The Container Development Kit is comprised of several technologies:
+The CDK is comprised of several technologies:

 **Red Hat Enterprise Linux** is the operating system installed on a VM.
 We will control the Minishift cluster through that installation, rather than the operating system installed on your host system (laptop).

 **Kernel Virtual Machine (KVM)** technology within the linux kernel.
 A Virtual Machine, usually called a "VM" or "box", is a fully virtualized system running an operating system.
 The kernel of a KVM box is independent of the kernel on the host system.
-In the Container Development Kit, a KVM box running Red Hat Enterprise Linux serves as the host for a cluster of containers.
+In the CDK, a KVM box running Red Hat Enterprise Linux serves as the host for a cluster of containers.

 **Docker** runs a copy of an operating system in a container, except for the kernel.
 As a result, it can directly access hardware on the host system.
 It provides a higher level of security and independence from operating system changes, and helps with maintaining the same configuration across a cluster.

 **OpenShift** is a system for managing docker containers on Red Hat Enterprise Linux virtual machines.
 A VM containing containerized apps, managed by OpenShift, is called a "pod".
 OpenShift deploys pods to host systems in a cluster as needed, often running more than one pod on each computer system.

 **Minishift** is a version of OpenShift that runs on a single developer system, rather than a cluster of physical machines.
-It forms the core of the Container Development Kit.
-Minishift also controls the Container Development Kit installation and configuration.
+It forms the core of the CDK.
+Minishift also controls the CDK installation and configuration.

 Hardware requirements
 ---------------------